ruchitachandhok/sei-flex-49/w03/d3/tic-tac-toe/readme.md

 You guys know by now that I am a big fan of <strong>flowcharting</strong>.
 For this task, you are required to create a flowchart and upload it to a google doc and link that as well as part of your submission.

+Basic flowchart symbols and explanations can be found <a href="https://technovationchallenge.org/curriculum/coding-15-flowcharts/#learn">here</a>.

 ### Explanation of Pseudocode

-For those who have a little bit more experience, I will also permit <strong>pseudocode</strong>, which is a detailed description of what an application must do, where you write out the steps the computer will do but written in natural language instead of a particular programming language.-- so the steps will be like "store the user input in a variable" and "then call the calculateScore function" instead of `let userInput = prompt("Guess a number")` or `calculateScore()`
+For those of us who have a little bit more experience, I will also permit <strong>pseudocode</strong>, which is a detailed description of what an application must do, where you write out the steps the computer will do but written in natural language instead of a particular programming language.-- so the steps will be like "store the user input in a variable" and "then call the calculateScore function" instead of `let userInput = prompt("Guess a number")` or `calculateScore()`

 Well-written pseudocode should be easily translateable into actual code.